How to Seal Your Arrest Records in Los Angeles

 to have their arrest records sealed and destroyed by filing a

-whithin two years from the date of arrest or the filing of a criminal
+within two years from the date of arrest or the filing of a criminal complaint,

-complaint, whichever is the most recent.
-If you succeed in sealing your
+whichever is the most recent.
+If you succeed in sealing your arrest records,

 This unique opportunity is available to people in the following circumstances: